-To disallow all robots from indexing a certain folder on a site, we’ll use this:
+To disallow all robots from indexing a particular folder on a site, we’ll use this:

-For the User-agent line we used a wild card “*” to refer to the robot which tells all robots to listen to this command.
+For the User-agent line, we used a wildcard “*” which tells all robots to listen to this command.
 So once a spider reads this, it will then know that the /cgi-bin/ should not be indexed at all.
 This will include all folders contained in it.

 Specifying certain bots is also allowed and in most cases very useful to users that utilize doorway pages or other ways of search engine optimization.
-Specifying certain bots will allow a site owner to tell a spider where to index and what not to index.
+Listing individual bots will allow a site owner to tell specific spiders what to index and what not to index.

 Here is an example of restricting access to the /cgi-bin/ from Google:

-This time with the User-agent command we used Googlebot instead of the wildcard command “*”.
-This lets Google’s spider know we’re talking to it specifically and not to crawl this folder or file.
+This time with the User-agent command we used Googlebot instead of the wildcard command “*.”
+This line lets Google’s spider know we’re talking to it specifically and not to crawl this folder or file.

 White Space & Comments